 The locals go for the steaks and ribs.
 I visited during lunch when they offer a smaller and simpler menu (because if I had gone during dinner I think the Kickin’ Chicken sounds amazing).
 I started off with some onion rings.
 These were ginormous and pleasantly soft, not soggy, making it easy to eat without accidentally just sucking the onion out of the breading.
 For lunch I got the Southern Fried Chicken Tenders cause that’s always my fallback.
 These things melted in my mouth and went great with the house-made tangy BBQ sauce.

-Every day in Clarksville should begin with breakfast at The Looking Glass Restaurant and Bakery.
+Every day in Clarksville should begin with breakfast at The Wonderland Cafe.
 They serve meals throughout the day but the breakfast is just really something amazing.
 Located in a small shopping center it’s also just a few minutes from Dunbar Cave State Park.

 The Eggs Benedict breakfast came with English muffins topped with poached eggs and bacon.
 But the real treat were the crepes served with fresh fruit and a wonderful little sensation with every bite.